Ocean Art

 Ocean Voices

-Sound artist Halsey Burgund and marine biologist Wallace J. Nichols joined forces to collect the voices of people around the world as they recount personal experiences with the ocean.
+Sound artist Halsey Burgund and the late Wallace J. Nichols, marine biologist, joined forces to collect the voices of people around the world as they recount personal experiences with the ocean.
 Combined with music written by Halsey, the voices become an integral part of a new musical composition and audio collages which listeners can modify to suit their own preferences.

 Journey Deep Into the Heart of Water